yagizKanbur/bootcamp-project/README.md

 ## What I Learned From This Project

-In this project I had the chance to use Spring Framework, Kafka and Docker.
+In this project I had the chance to use Spring Framework, Kafka and Docker on a real life problem.
 While working on the project I read various resources, project design could've been changed, and implementations could be made based on resources bellow.

 ## Resources
 Project Design